-It can be much easier than you think to violate Arkansas DUI laws by miscalculating your ability to drive after drinking alcohol.
-The costs of a drunk driving conviction are high, financially and personally high.
-In addition to the financial expenses, an Arkansas DUI/DWI convictions remain on your driving record for five years.
+It can be much easier than you think to violate Arkansas DUI laws if you overestimate your ability to drive after drinking alcohol.
+The costs of a drunk driving conviction financially and personally high.
+In addition to the financial expenses, an Arkansas DUI/DWI conviction remains on your driving record for five years.

 The BAC (blood alcohol concentration) limit in Arkansas is 0.08% or higher for drivers age 21 years or older, 0.02% for those younger than 21, and 0,04% for anyone who drives a commercial vehicle.

-Penalties under Arkansas DUI laws include license suspension and separately, possible misdemeanor or felony criminal charges depending on the circumstances.
+Penalties under Arkansas DUI laws include license suspension and separately, possible misdemeanor or felony criminal charges.
 Arkansas DUI penalties can be more severe if there are children in the vehicle, or if injury or death occurred in the DUI/DWI incident.
 The length of time your license will be suspended is based on the number of DUI violations.

-For Arkansas license reinstatement, you may first have to complete a drug and alcohol education or drug/alcohol treatment program, and pay a reinstatement fee of $150.
-You will also have to buy Arkansas SR22 insurance and keep it in effect for the period of time required by the state.
+To reinstate your license, you may first have to complete a drug and alcohol education or drug/alcohol treatment program, and pay a $150 reinstatement fee.
+You’ll also have to buy Arkansas SR22 insurance and keep it in effect for the state-assigned period of time.

-More information related to Arkansas DUI laws can be found on the Arkansas Department of Finance and Administration (DFA) website and in these articles on our website may also be helpful to you:
+You can find more Arkansas DUI information on the Arkansas Department of Finance and Administration (DFA) website.
+These related articles on our website may also be helpful to you: